modulehandbook/modulehandbook/README.md

 ### Automatic Deployment to Production

-Trigger the automatic deployment to http://module-handbook.herokuapp.com/ from the branch release with the following steps:
+Everything in the branch release is automatically deployed on the production server.
+To trigger the automatic deployment to http://module-handbook.herokuapp.com/ use the following steps:

     git gheckout release
     git pull origin master